pmjones/php-styler/README-CUSTOM.md

 By default, the _Styler_ adds a trailing comma to the last item in an argument, parameter, or array listing, when that listing has been split across lines.

-To not-add the trailing, override `Styler::lastSeparator()` to return an empty string:
+To not-add the trailing comma, override `Styler::lastSeparator()` to return an empty string:

 ```php
     protected function lastSeparator() : string